felixhj/insta-to-opml/README.rst

 Written in python

 Dependencies:
-- instaloader
+import instaloader
-- pandas
-- csv
+import csv
-- tkinter
-- getch
-- lxml
+import pandas as pd
+from tkinter import Tk, filedialog from getch import getch from lxml import etree from argparse import ArgumentParser from glob import glob from os.path import expanduser from platform import system from sqlite3 import OperationalError, connect